Eme-Rod/rockPaperScissors/README.md

 # Rock Paper Scissors Game
 This is my first JS project.
-You can try to win in a rock, paper, scissor game against the computer!
+You can try to win in a rock, paper, scissors game against the computer!
 [Check it ouy here](https://eme-rod.github.io/rockPaperScissors/) :point_left:

 Credits: